manh276/Flat-price-predict/README.md

 - I havent optimized paramaters for the models.
 - The web display look like this
 ![Alt text](https://i.ibb.co/Wv6nkfG/flat.png)
 **It's just a test so I haven't written a transformation script yet to transform user input on the web app.
-You can add the transformation script to the completed or typed number instead of string data in the unprocessed dataset ^^.**
+You can add the transformation script or typing number instead of string data in the unprocessed dataset ^^.**